Using OpenLDAP with Microsoft SQL Server and Oracle back-end databases

 Introduction

-OpenLDAP is an open source implementation of the Lightweight Directory Access Protocol (LDAP).
+OpenLDAP is an open-source implementation of the Lightweight Directory Access Protocol (LDAP).
 LDAP is an open-standard protocol for accessing data stored in an information directory.
-It lets LDAP-aware client applications search for, add, modify and delete directory entries.
-For example, a user could use an LDAP client to query a directory server for information about specific users, computers, departments or any other information stored in the directory.
+It lets LDAP-aware client applications search for, add, modify, and delete directory entries.
+For example, a user could use an LDAP client to query a directory server for information about specific users, computers, departments, or any other information stored in the directory.

-The SQL Backend
+The SQL back end

-A backend defines the type of database OpenLDAP uses to store or generate data.
-The standard backend, back-bdb, uses Oracle® Berkeley DB to store data.
-The SQL backend, back-sql, lets you publish data stored in relational databases in LDAP form.
+A back end defines the type of database OpenLDAP uses to store or generate data.
+The standard back end, back-bdb, uses Oracle Berkeley DB to store data.
+The SQL back end, back-sql, lets you publish data stored in relational databases in LDAP form.

 back-sql uses metadata to translate LDAP requests to SQL queries.
 The existing relational database schema remains unchanged.
 SQL applications can continue to use the database without modification.
 The same data is available to both SQL applications and LDAP applications, which can interoperate without replication, and exchange data as needed.

-The back-sql distribution includes some example SQL modules for SQL Server and Oracle®.
-Each module contains a sample configuration file that shows how to tune back-sql for the SQL dialect used by the RDBMS. back-sql also provides a set of SQL scripts that you can use to populate your SQL Server or Oracle® database with test metadata and sample records.
+The back-sql distribution includes some example SQL modules for SQL Server and Oracle.
+Each module contains a sample configuration file that shows how to tune back-sql for the SQL dialect used by the RDBMS. back-sql also provides a set of SQL scripts that you can use to populate your SQL Server or Oracle database with test metadata and sample records.
 This tutorial shows you how to edit the configuration file to access your database, import the sample SQL and retrieve the test data from an LDAP client application.

-Installing the Easysoft ODBC Driver
+Installing the Easysoft ODBC driver

-Installing the Easysoft ODBC-SQL Server Driver
+Installing the Easysoft SQL Server ODBC driver

 If you want to access SQL Server from OpenLDAP, follow these steps: